 But not all bulrush stands are buffet lines.

 I look for smaller islands of bulrushes rather than the large expanses you’d ply for spring crappies or bass.
 Find a big flat that extends off the shoreline surrounded by deeper water and you’re in the zone.
 Choppy days are extra credit—the movement of warm water off the shore into these smaller bulrush stands can mean game on.

 Next to not fishing shallow enough, one of the biggest fallacies in walleye fishing is the notion that you have to drift or troll to catch fish.
 Not true in shallow water.
 Make too much noise, get too close, and you’ll blow out the fish.
 And on these flats walleyes disperse quickly.
 The key is stealth; think spot and stalk hunting.

-Don’t neglect a good pair or polarized glasses so you can locate dark spots of bulrushes and sand grass.
+Don’t neglect a good pair of polarized glasses so you can locate dark spots of bulrushes and sand grass.
 I’m a big proponent of electronics, but the good Lord gave you a pair of legs and eyes, so stand up and scan where those fish might be.
-On calmer days with a little bit of sun you can see the shiners from a long way away, the sun glistening off their pearlescent scales.
+On calmer days with a little bit of sun, you can see the shiners from a long way away, the sun glistening off their pearlescent scales.

 Make sure to shut off your outboard and quietly engage your electric long before you reach any of these potential fish-holding spots.
 How close?
 You want to make the longest casts you can, typically 90-110 feet.

 Wherever possible, position the wind at your back for Hail Mary casts.
 Since you’re looking for a windblown shore rather than an offshore wind, this isn’t difficult.
 The problem is making sure your boat doesn’t shift downwind, leaving you casting over the back of the boat.

 A lot of guys will use the Spot Lock on their Minn Kota bow-mount trolling motor—and you can deploy your bow and stern anchors—but that takes up a lot of time as you move from spot to spot.